Sirius-AI-dev/pg-utilities/README.md

 ### `ub.util_jsonb_concat`

-Concatenates two JSONB objects, handling `NULL` values gracefully.
+NULL-friendly concatenator of two JSONB objects.
 If either input is not an object, it defaults to an empty object or returns the valid object.

 **Parameters:**